PieterTheCoder/PITER/README.md

 My hobby is play some game and interaction with people

-My most favorite subjects is English
+My most favorite subjects is English.

+My favorite food is nasi goreng,indomie,rendang.

+My favorite snack is chitato/potato chip, for drink fruit tea

 Thank you for readinng my introduction and good night.